GoldstonianConcordanceBible/SYD/courses/SYD-MKT-000/README.md

-# SYD-MKT-000 — Get On the Platform
+# SYD-MKT-000 — Financial Markets Orientation & Platform Onboarding

-**Division:** SydTek Scholars
+**Institution:** SydTek Scholars
-**Domain:** Market Onboarding
+**Program:** SYD Financial Markets & Technology
+**Domain:** Financial Markets Orientation
-**Version:** v0.1.0
+**Version:** v0.2.0
-**Status:** DESIGN
+**Status:** ALPHA
 **Price:** FREE
 **Estimated Learning Time:** 60–90 minutes
+**Live Capital Required:** NO
+**Token Required:** NO
+**Crypto Required:** NO

 ---

 # PURPOSE

-This course moves a learner from:
+SYD-MKT-000 moves a beginner from:

-**ZERO**
+ZERO

 to

-**OPERATIONAL**

-inside the SYD market-learning environment.
+OPERATIONAL MARKET LITERACY.

-The learner should finish able to explain:
+The learner should leave this course able to navigate a financial-market environment without confusing:

-- how an account is secured,
-- what a wallet is,
-- how funds move,
-- what network is being used,
-- what a stablecoin or collateral asset is,
-- how a platform is funded,
-- what instrument is actually being traded,
-- how to withdraw again.
+- the market,
+- the symbol,
+- the platform,
+- the instrument,
+- the account,
+- the collateral,
+- the transaction.

 ---

-# WHY THIS COURSE IS FREE

-SYD should not charge someone simply to understand how to enter the environment safely.

-This is the foundation for everything that follows.
+# THE FIRST PRINCIPLE

+## LEARN THE MARKET BEFORE THE TECHNOLOGY.

+This course begins with financial markets people already recognize.

+The learner may encounter:

+- Stocks
+- Indices
+- Commodities
+- Foreign Exchange
+- Private / Pre-IPO Markets

+Blockchain and digital assets are not required for completion.

 ---

+# THE MARKET UNIVERSE

+Initial categories include:

+## STOCKS

+Examples:

+Apple
+Alphabet
+Tesla
+Moderna

+## INDICES

+Example:

+S&P 500

+## COMMODITIES

+Examples:

+Gold
+Silver
+Crude Oil
+Natural Gas

+## FOREIGN EXCHANGE

+Examples:

+EUR/USD
+GBP/USD
+USD/JPY

+## PRIVATE / PRE-IPO MARKETS

+Products referencing private companies or anticipated future public companies.

+---

+# THE MOST IMPORTANT QUESTION

+A platform may display:

+APPLE

+S&P 500

+GOLD

+OIL

+EUR/USD

+or the name of a private company.

+That is not enough.

+The learner must ask:

+> WHAT AM I ACTUALLY TRADING?

+The actual instrument might be:

+- a share,
+- ETF,
+- future,
+- option,
+- synthetic product,
+- perpetual product,
+- derivative,
+- another market-linked structure.

+---

-# CORE PATH
+# CORE PROCESS

-FIAT / EXISTING FUNDS
+SECURE ACCESS

 ↓

-ON-RAMP / EXCHANGE / WALLET
+UNDERSTAND THE PLATFORM

 ↓

-SUPPORTED NETWORK

-↓

-PLATFORM
+IDENTIFY THE MARKET CATEGORY

 ↓